ramenguy99/xpg/ROADMAP.md

         img = Image(ctx, W, H, Format.R8G8B8_UNORM,
                     ImageUsageFlags.COLOR_ATTACHMENT | ImageUsageFlags.TRANSFER_SRC,
                     AllocType.DEVICE)
+- [ ] Device features
     - [ ] Synchronization 2 is not actually optional!
+    - [ ] Validation errors when not using vulkan 1.3 (for some reason enabling descriptor indexing is not enough)

 ## Future